tracer-x/TRACER/README.md

 See LICENSE.md for license information of TRACER 0.1.
 This distribution contains third party software.
 See lib/LICENSE for the copyright and license information of the included third-party software.

-This is a version of TRACER software verification tool with CIL front-end.
+This is a version of TRACER symbolic execution tool with CIL front-end.
 Chu Duc Hiep, Joxan Jaffar, Rasool Maghareh, Vijayaraghavan Murali, Jorge Navas, Andrew Santosa, and Razvan Voicu contributed to its initial development.

 Prerequisites
 =============